mmbman/Katagiri/1980-03-15-Save-All-Sentient-Beings.md

 *Question*: Hojo, when you say that truth is the same as one of the dharmas, is it the same as saying that truth has to be experienced individually?

-**Katagiri:** Mmm-hmm.
+**Katagiri Roshi:** Mmm-hmm.
 While you are thinking of the truth, it is nothing but *all beings*, which is impermanent.
 Okay?
 But when you say *truth is one*, truth is something which exists, completely beyond human speculation.
 That means truth is [the] original state of being.

 So, it must be something we should experience.
 That is the truth.
 But real truth is not individual experience.
 [There is] still something, [some] real meaning of truth, we have to understand.